freebsd/pkg/README.md

 You can also use pkgng, so that you create a package repository.

-In order to create a package repository you need to use the 'pkg create' command.
+In order to create a package repository you need to use the `pkg create` command.

 Here's an example that will create a repository of all your currently installed packages: